Caroline Schmitt

 My main areas in research, teaching and further education are:

-• Ecosocial Work & Sustainability
+• Ecosocial Work, Green Social Work & Sustainability

-• Intersectional Approaches in Climate Crisis & Disaster Research
+• Intersectional Crisis & Disaster Research

-• Inter- and Transnational Social Work
+• Transnational Social Work

 At Frankfurt University of Applied Sciences, I am employed as a professor for ecosocial work and care.
 Previously, I was a professor for migration and inclusion research at the University of Klagenfurt in Austria, a professor ad interim in the field of social work at the University of Trier and a research associate at the University of Mainz in Germany.
 My activities as a researcher and lecturer have also taken me to the University of Innsbruck (Austria), to Kent University in Istanbul (Türkyie), the University of Olomouc (Czech Republic) and to Kangnam University in Yongin (South Korea).